-You can also support children and families through the donation of a CARE package.
+You can also support children and families through the .
 Packages include food supplies and hygiene kits that are then distributed to refugees and their families.

-If you would like to further contribute to CARE’s mission in humanitarian aid, you can make a financial contribution in which CARE, on your behalf, will support education, small businesses, clean water resources, and emergency aid in struggling communities worldwide.
+If you would like to further contribute to CARE’s mission in humanitarian aid, you can in which CARE, on your behalf, will support education, small businesses, clean water resources, and emergency aid in struggling communities worldwide.

 “No matter how bad things may seem, there are good people in this world who can make everything better.” – Gunter Nitsch